 Selected participants will have the opportunity to plan and implement a LOTS advocacy project that they think would best fit their local context.
 Rainbow Advocacy Program will assist the participants with mentoring and small-scale financial support for the project.

 The idea behind the LOTS Project is to enable participants to employ their newly learned knowledge and skills in a practical setting.
 It is up to the participants to decide the kind of project they want to implement but ideally the project should be connected to UN advocacy.
 The project should be for 10 months with achievable activities and objectives.
 Participants should be able to work on the project while continuing the regular work with their organization.
 A LOTS project could help participants attend some UN events, prepare original resources or translate resource materials into the local language, provide trainings to local activists, hire a part-time advocacy personnel, create or update organization’s existing advocacy strategies, create advocacy materials, and carry out data generating activities etc. The options are limitless!

 The quality and theme of the LOTS Project will determine a participant’s selection to a significant extent.
 In order to submit the proposal, applicants should download the template (link below), fill it up and upload it to the application form.

-The first phase of the first cycle took place from September 5 – 14, 2018 under the auspices of the 39th HRC session in Geneva, Switzerland.
-The following months were the second phase i.e the implementation period of the advocacy project.
-The participants from the first cycle will reconvene for the third phase during the HLPF in New York, the USA in July 2019.
+The first phase will tentatively take place from September 5 – 14, 2019 coinciding with the 42nd Human Rights Council session in Geneva, Switzerland.
+The following months will be the second phase i.e the implementation period of the LOTS advocacy project.
+The participants will reconvene for the third phase during the High-Level Political Forum in New York, the USA in July 2020.